 |

-| First miracle in the church |
+First miracle |

 |

-was done in this church or by any member of it, and it was done not by man
+was done in this Church> or by any member of it, and it was done not by man

 nor by the power of man, but it was done by God, and by the power of godliness: